bxparks/AceWire/README.md

 implementations, the data is actually sent over the wire and this method returns the ACK/NACK response of the slave device.

 The `endTransmission()` method returns 0 upon success.
-The native `<Wire.h>
-library and a few other libraries return other non-zero error codes are returned depending on the error condition:
+The native `<Wire.h>` library and a few other libraries return other non-zero error codes depending on the error condition.
+These error codes are poorly documented so it is not clear if other I2C libraries actually follow them:

 * 0: success
 * 1: length too long for buffer